 We will explore and integrate different frameworks to tailor an educational approach which corresponds to your family’s values, educational philosophy and your child’s uniqueness.
 Curriculum support is also available.

-Pedagogies and approaches, homeschooling frameworks, resources, registration, curriculum support, scheduling and timetables, additional needs.
+• Pedagogies and approaches, homeschooling frameworks, resources, registration, curriculum support, scheduling and timetables, additional needs, curriculum mapping with support and reflection calls for tailored modifications.

 Please contact me to have a chat or ask any questions >